Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

-In addition, one can also see in Fig.~\eqref{fig:eta175k191215} how the large scalar mass approximation, \eqref{eq:largeMuApprox}, loses validity with increasing $\tilde{k}$.
-This is expected, as \eqref{eq:largeMuApprox}, assumes that all parameters are $\mathcal{O}(1)$ with respect to $\tilde{\mu}\gg1$, and the plots on the bottom row already have $\tilde{k}\sim\tilde{\mu}$.
-Furthermore, the approximation, \eqref{eq:largeMuApprox}, is designed to capture TS modes - localized near the star surface, thus, once the TS region is gone, it should break down.
+In addition, one can also see in Fig.~\ref{fig:eta175k191215} how the large scalar mass approximation of Eq.~\eqref{eq:largeMuApprox} loses validity with increasing $\tilde{k}$.
+This is expected, as Eq.~\eqref{eq:largeMuApprox} assumes that all parameters are $\mathcal{O}(1)$ with respect to $\tilde{\mu}\gg1$, and the plots on the bottom row already have $\tilde{k}\sim\tilde{\mu}$.
+Furthermore, the approximation~\eqref{eq:largeMuApprox} is designed to capture TS modes, which are localized near the star surface, and thus it should break down once the TS region is gone.

-Next, we present the equivalent of Fig.~\eqref{fig:eta125k0wavefunctions}, but this time we fix $\ell=10$ and vary the amount of scalar field's KK momentum on the different plots in Fig.~\eqref{fig:eta175ell10k5914}.
+Next, we present the equivalent of Fig.~\ref{fig:eta125k0wavefunctions}, but this time we fix $\ell=10$ and vary the amount of the scalar field's KK momentum on the different plots in Fig.~\ref{fig:eta175ell10k5914}.
 This serves to show how the increase in $\tilde{k}$ slowly pushes all the modes out, until we have only cloud ones left.
-For $\eta=1.25$ and $\tilde{\mu}=7$, the parameters in Fig.~\eqref{fig:eta125k0wavefunctions}, the bounds in \eqref{eq:noTSCond2} are: maximum of $p=62$ and no TS region for $p=37$ and higher.
+For $\eta=1.25$ and $\tilde{\mu}=7$, the parameters in Fig.~\ref{fig:eta125k0wavefunctions}, the bounds in Eq.~\eqref{eq:noTSCond2} are: maximum of $p=62$ and no TS region for $p=37$ and higher.
 For small values of KK momentum, as on the leftmost figure, the qualitative features of the $\tilde{k}=0$ case are still visible: as we increase the number of overtones we transition from TS to mixed and back to TS modes.
-The first transition does happen earlier - at $n=2$ in comparison to $n=4$ in Fig.~\eqref{fig:eta125k0wavefunctions}.
-Further increasing $\tilde{k}$, middle plot, turns the initial TS modes into cloud ones (due to the TS region shrinking) with the rest of the transitions as before, until finally on the rightmost graph there are no more TS or mixed modes.
+The first transition does happen earlier, at $n=2$ in comparison to $n=4$ in Fig.~\ref{fig:eta125k0wavefunctions}.
+Further increasing $\tilde{k}$ (middle plot) turns the initial TS modes into cloud ones (due to the TS region shrinking) with the rest of the transitions as before, until finally on the rightmost plot there are no more TS or mixed modes.